litestar-org/polyfactory/docs/usage/configuration.rst

     :caption: Seeding the factory's 'random.Random'
     :language: python

 Seeding randomness allows you to control the random generation of values produced by the factory.
-This affects all ``:class:random.Random`` methods as well as faker.
+This affects all :class:`random.Random` methods as well as faker.

 Setting Random